Objective of Japan Forming Machinery Association

 By striving to enhance manufacturing, distributing, trading of metal forming machinery and enforcement of related policies, and other various measures, our objective is to devote ourselves to the sound development of metal-forming industry as well as the progress of our entire industry, and contribute to the prosperity of the national economy.

-( Executive Corporate Officer, AIDA ENGINEERING ,LTD.)
+( Managing Executive Officer, AIDA ENGINEERING ,LTD.)

 Products scope of Forming Machinery

 Those metal forming machines as servo press, mechanical press, hydraulic press, forging machine, punching press, shearing machine, bending machine, laser cutting machine, plasma cutting machine, etc., and their automation equipment, safety equipment and parts/tooling/service are included.